 One of the best things that consumers now have access to would be product reviews.
 Every consumer who has bought a product from a business can now review what they purchased.

-That product review doesn’t just benefit prospects, but it also helps businesses customer retention and confidence.
+That product review doesn’t just benefit prospects, but it also helps businesses reduce customer retention and improve customer loyalty.

 In recent years, looking at product reviews has become part of the consumer purchase journey.
 A study shows that a consumer typically reads one to three reviews before deciding to purchase.